-A: The Program does not require employees to take advantage of the commuter benefit or to change their commute mode.
-The Program only requires that employers offer and make available a commuter benefit to all "covered employees" (see FAQ: Which employees are entitled to commuter benefits?)
-If you make one of the commuter benefits available to your employees, you will be in compliance with Program requirements, regardless of how many employees choose to use the commuter benefit.
+A: The Program only requires that employers offer and regularly promote your benefit(s) to all "covered employees" (see FAQ: Which employees are entitled to commuter benefits?)
+You are encouraged to offer benefits that are the best suited for your organization that balances employee equity and access to public transit.
+If you make one of the commuter benefits available to your employees, you will be in compliance with Program requirements, regardless of how many employees choose to use the commuter benefit(s).